 It's possible to filter the content by using match keywords and exclusion keywords.How it works Only content that has the match keywords and doesn't have the exclusion keywords will be shown.

-For example, you can set a feed to only include items that have the word soccer in them by inputing "soccer" as a positive keyword.
+For example, you can set a feed to only include items that have the word soccer in them by inputting "soccer" as a positive keyword.
 And, by writing "international, league" in the negative keywords field, articles with the words "international" or "league" will be left out.

 The effect of positive and negative words can be combined.
 With this example, only content without the words "international" and "league" and with the word "soccer" will be displayed.
-This assures that you can display links which are dealing with that specific topic.
+This assures that you can display links that are dealing with that specific topic.

 d) Assign this category to any number of existing lists.